Guide to pension freedoms

-We’ll help you understand the rules and choices you have.
+We’ll help you understand the rules and the options you have with pension freedoms.
 If you want, from age 55, rising to 57 from April 2028, you could access some of your pension savings as a cash lump sum, and continue to work.
 That lump sum would be paid to you with 25% of what you take paid tax-free, while the remaining 75% would be taxed.